What is the product discovery workshop? Verify the value of your product

 Delivering higher quality

 This is why a product discovery workshop ultimately allows teams to deliver products faster and makes building them less expensive.
-You can avoid issues such as the scope creep thanks to well-defined technology and functionality requirements developed during a discovery workshop.
+You can avoid issues such as a scope creep thanks to well-defined technology and functionality requirements developed during a discovery workshop.

 The workshop also offers better future alignment with user needs and defines the product scope based on the features that your end-users care about.
 Moreover, a discovery workshop brings the team to the same page – this reduces the risk of any changes and rework, both of which can have a massive impact on your budget.